ASEM000/pytreeclass/README.md

 ## 📜 Stateful computations<a id="StatefulComputation"></a>
 [JAX reference](https://jax.readthedocs.io/en/latest/jax-101/07-state.html?highlight=state)

 Under jax.jit jax requires states to be explicit, this means that for any class instance; variables needs to be separated from the class and be passed explictly.
-However when using @treeclass no need to separate the instance variables ; instead the whole instance is passed as a state.
+However when using @pytc.treeclass no need to separate the instance variables ; instead the whole instance is passed as a state.

 The following code snippets compares between the two concepts by comparing MLP's implementation.
 <table>